How to blog: find the why and what tone to write it in

 By now you should know who your audience is.
 Your blog is a powerful part of your website, a website that probably serves a purpose.
 If it doesn’t, see my other post about crappy websites.
-You are giving something to your audience and you need to determine what that is.
+You’re giving something to the people reading your copy, only you can determine what that is.

-If your bog only talks about how great you are, then it wont really be blogging for business.
-No one likes a show-off and you’ll probably turn prospects away.
+If your blog only talks about how great you are, then it won’t really be blogging for business.
+No one likes a show-off, and you’ll probably turn people away.

-It’s a bit like going on a date with arrogant Richard.
-He’ll talk all night about how he trained as a pilot, spent 4 years running a multi-million pound investment company and only really dates women with a perfect waist-hip ratio (although you’re the exception, due to your tremendous knockers; his words).
-You’ll soon realise you’ve made a big mistake and should have gone out with Jim who enjoys country walks and staring longingly into your eyes (not your breasts).
+It’s a bit like going on a date with arrogant Jonathan.
+He talks all night about how he trained as a pilot, spent 4 years running a multi-million-pound investment company and only dates women with a perfect waist-hip ratio (you’re the exception to this rule due to your ‘tremendous knockers’).
+You’ll soon realise you’ve made a big mistake and should have gone out with Jim who enjoys country walks and staring longingly into your eyes (not your knockers).

 Mix it up and keep it fresh

-Vary your content by all means but I urge you to focus on helping and informing your audience.
-People want you to talk to them, about them and if what you write solves a problem they’ll probably feel more inclined to get in touch.
+Vary your content by all means but always have a purpose for writing.
+I urge you to focus on helping and informing your audience because that shit gets found on a google search.
+People want you to talk to them, and if what you write gives them an answer, they’ll get the impression you know stuff.

 Mind your tone

 Pull up a chair and get comfy because we need to figure out how you want to communicate.
 Take a load off and grab a coffee and start to think about how you talk to people.
 How you chat to your mates might not be how you talk professionally.
 Or it might be exactly how you talk professionally.
 This stuff is personal and it’s about letting your personality come through, whatever that might be.